altmanAI/DailyPilot-Engine/README.md

 **Task**

-Each task can include:
+Typical fields:

+- `title`, `description`
+- `importance`, `urgency`
-- Title and description
+- `effort_estimate`
-- Importance and urgency scores
-- Effort estimate (how long / how hard)
-- Optional due date or time window
+- optional `due_date` or `time_window`

 **Profile**

-Profiles tune how the engine behaves for different people and seasons of life:
+Profiles tune the behavior for different people and seasons of life (founders, shift workers, students, etc.) by changing weights and time budgets.

-- Founders / creators
-- Shift workers
-- Students / learners

-A profile defines weightings (importance vs urgency etc.) and time budget rules for the day.

 **Plan**

 Engine output is a simple structure:

 - `big_focus` – the few tasks that really matter today
-- `support_tasks` – helpful if you have time and energy
+- `support_tasks` – helpful if time/energy allow
-- `parked_tasks` – everything else, explicitly deferred (not forgotten)
+- `parked_tasks` – explicitly deferred, not forgotten

 ---

-## Example flow (conceptual)
+## Example flow

-1. Collect tasks (from app, calendar, or a simple JSON file).
+1. Collect tasks from your app, calendar, or a JSON file.
-2. Choose a profile (e.g. `founder`, `double_shift_worker`, or `student`).
+2. Choose a profile (e.g. `founder`, `double_shift_worker`, `student`).
-3. Run the engine to:
+3. Run the engine to score, sort, and build a plan.
-   - score and sort tasks
-   - build a plan for today
-4. Present the plan in your app’s UI and let the human make the final call.
+4. Show the plan in your UI and let the human make the final call.

 ---

 ## Quick start (developer preview)

-> Language and tooling here are examples; adapt to your stack.

 ```bash
 git clone https://github.com/altmanAI/DailyPilot-Engine.git